maxim-belkin/ITPF_advanced_git/_episodes/01-deeper-look.md

 Clearly, the last commit is an important one.
-Not only it determines the state of the working directory (what we see when we execute `ls` in a Unix terminal or `dir` in Windows' Command Prompt)), it is also used as a starting point for many Git commands.
+Not only it determines the state of the working directory (what we see when we execute `ls` in a Unix terminal or `dir` in the Command Prompt on Windows), it is also used as a starting point for many Git commands.
 It is, therefore, crucial for Git to quickly find this commit.

 And for this purpose Git uses a simple text file with a _hash_ of that last commit.